downarowiczd/timkaechele.github.io/_posts/2015-05-31-the-case-against java-as-a-first-programming-language.markdown

 I don’t suggest to dumb down the programming part in a computer science degree, but instead to concentrate on the ideas behind programming and the mental models it is build around, not the quirks of overly complex languages.
-Java, C#, C++ and C are all very powerful and one should learn how to programm in them, but please not as the first programming language.
+Java, C#, C++ and C are all very powerful and one should learn how to program in them, but please not as the first programming language.
 We can do better than that.